Human-Animal Studies (BS)

 Thanks to a flexible curriculum, you can also expand your career opportunities with a double major in Business Administration, Criminal Justice, Parks and Recreation Leadership, Social Work, or Therapeutic Recreation, among many others.
 Even with a second major, you’ll still be able to graduate in four years.

 AU has a strong track record of success in preparing students to gain acceptance to veterinary school.
-If you are interested in a career as a veterinarian, you can follow the pre-vet track at AU with a double major in Human-Animal Studies and Health Science.
+If you are interested in a career as a veterinarian, you can follow the pre-vet track at AU.
 Your professors will work closely with you to make sure you take the courses you need to succeed.

 The Human-Animal Studies major not only helped me to get a job that I love as a program director at a therapeutic horse farm, but it turned the struggles I faced in school into an eagerness to achieve my goals.Jamie Stolp ‘20